dkelly255/calorieculator/README.md

 This feature allows the user to select/de-select a range of food for inclusion/exclusion from their generated meal plan ideas.
 The table is structured via three fieldset elements, each with a legend title, and each containing several common sample foods per macronutrient category.

-Each food within each macronutrient category then has a checkbox which allows the user to specifiy their individua personalised choices, to be fed as inputs to the random meal generator:
+Each food within each macronutrient category then has a checkbox which allows the user to specifiy their individua personalised choices, to be fed as inputs to the random meal generator, and is controlled by a Javascript function ensuring meal generation cannot be triggered until sufficient food selections have been made by the user:

 ![alt text](readme/food_selection.png)